PS-A/automate-the-boring-stuff-practice/README.md

 - Inverting data in Excel
 - Data from .txt files to .xlsx file
 - Data from .xlsx file to .txt files

+Chapter 14 - Google sheets
+Decided to skip this chapter as it seems to be built around gspread and Google OAuth 2 API which would require me to set up a Google Cloud project, link a google account and authenticate to it.
+And no idea if I'll ever be using google sheets so... if there ever is a need to build something with google sheets, will pick up the skill then.